Financial Aid for Admitted Students

 Paying for College

-The university offers interest-free monthly payment plans administered through Nelnet Campus Commerce.
+The university offers interest-free monthly payment plans administered through Flywire.
 The extended-payment plan allows families to divide the annual cost into smaller, more manageable installments.
 More information is available on the Student Financial Services website.

 Your offer of financial assistance is based on a number of factors.
 We begin with the estimated cost of education.
 From this, we subtract the Expected Family Contribution (EFC), which is calculated from information you submitted on the FAFSA and CSS Profile forms, to arrive at your financial need.
 We are dedicated to meeting the full demonstrated need for each incoming domestic financial aid applicant.

-Information about charges for 2021–2022 will be available in Spring 2021.
-Whether you choose four or five years for your undergraduate degree, you will only pay tuition for the academic experience (tuition is not charged for the experiential education periods).
+Information about charges for 2022–2023 will be available in Spring 2022.
+Students will only pay tuition for the academic experience, tuition is not charged for the experiential education periods.
 If you choose to live on campus during co-op, you will be responsible for room and board charges.

 Types Of Financial Assistance

-The three major types of financial aid are grants, loans, and work earnings.
-Grants are a form of aid that does not have to be repaid; loans must be repaid.
+The four major types of financial aid are scholarships, grants, loans, and work earnings.
+Grants and scholarships are a form of aid that does not have to be repaid; loans must be repaid.

 Money from both grants and loans is applied directly to your tuition bill.
 The money you earn from work is intended to help you with expenses during the academic year.
 These earnings are not credited to your tuition bill.
 More detailed information on all types of financial assistance is available on the Student Financial Services website.